All Episodes

 Well, the Clintons are getting money right in their pocket.

-The Clinton Foundation took the money from the Russian officials and these Putin connected oligarchs.
+The Clinton Foundation took the money from the Russian officials and these Putin-connected oligarchs.

-Boop, boop, boop, boop, boop.
+Rachel Maddow alert, boop, boop, boop, boop, boop.

-No, that's right, MBC doesn't care about real news.
+NBC doesn't care about real news.

-Anyway, Victor Vexelberg, a Putin confidant who gave uh through his company and all these other people, they gave it all to the Clinton Foundation.
+Anyway, Victor Vexelberg, a Putin confidant who gave through his company and all these other people, they gave it all to the Clinton Foundation.

-Clinton Foundation also scored 145 million in donations from nine shareholders in a Canadian uranium company called Uranium One.
+Clinton Foundation also scored $145 million in donations from nine shareholders in a Canadian uranium company called Uranium One.

 Remember that deal?